mahaichuan/Entropy-coding-and-Post-processing-for-JPEG-2000/README.md

 This code compress the wavelet coefficients in two steps: 1. compress the magnitude; 2. compress the sign.
 The wavelet coefficients are extracted before the inverse-transform of JPEG-2000.

+Please refer to the paper for more information, or contact us.
+Thanks!